PixelWizards/com.pixelwizards.sqlite/README.md

 reader = dbcmd.ExecuteReader();
 ```

-# Sample
-A Unity implementation of this plugin can be found [here](https://github.com/rizasif/sqlite-unity-plugin-example).

 # Tutorial
-Read this [artcle on medium](https://medium.com/@rizasif92/sqlite-and-unity-how-to-do-it-right-31991712190) for more details.
+Read this [artcle on medium](https://medium.com/@rizasif92/sqlite-and-unity-how-to-do-it-right-31991712190) for more details on using SQLite with Unity.